MARAC - An AAS REGIONAL MEETING

 Regional Meeting of the American Astronomical Society

-The location on the campus of UMKC is noted on the parking map.
+The location on the KU campus is noted on the parking map.

 All professional scientists involved in teaching and/or research in astronomy/astrophysics/space science are cordially invited to present papers in ANY field of astronomy, astrophysics, or space science.
 Students are especially welcome.
 Advanced amateurs are also invited to attend.